rickcnagy/QSTools/gui/README.md

 ####`deleteSubjects.js`

  Delete all subjects visible on the screen.
 Includes clearing enrollment.
+May be deprecated by Assembla \#2187.

 ####`importInquiries.js`